The Taller, the Happier?

-Being tall can be seen as an indication for having grown up in good conditions, which might be the reason why tall persons used to be better-off in general.
-However, it could also have other explanations: perhaps due to the positive aspects many societies attribute to height, tall people have higher self-esteem or better employment possibilities – which cannot directly be traced back to their body condition.
+Being tall can be seen as an indication of having grown up in good conditions, which might be the reason why tall people used to be better off in general.
+However, it could also have other explanations: perhaps due to the positive aspects many societies attribute to height, tall people have higher self-esteem or better employment possibilities, which cannot directly be traced back to their body condition.
 But are tall people really necessarily more satisfied with their lives than short ones?

 Kevin Denny from the School of Economics & Geary Institute for Public Policy at University College Dublin reassessed this question using data from 10 European countries collected by the Survey of Health, Ageing and Retirement in Europe (SHARE).